vdbergh/vtjson/README.md

 >>> print(validate(schema, object))
 object['price'] is missing
 ```
+For many more examples see the file `test_validate.py` in the source distribution.
 ## FAQ
-Q: Why not just use `json-schema`?
+Q: Why not just use `jsonschema`?

 A: `vtjson` can validate objects which are more general than strictly JSON.
 See the example above.
 But the main reason for the existence of `vtjson` is that it is easily extensible in a Pythonic way.